Happy ISD saves food after freezer goes out; donates it to local organizations

-HAPPY, Texas (KAMR/KCIT) —Happy I.S.D. cafeteria employee Cori Irlbeck found herself in a sticky situation Monday morning.
+HAPPY, Texas (KAMR/KCIT) — Happy ISD’s cafeteria employee Cori Irlbeck found herself in a sticky situation Monday morning.

 “I’d come in to check the temperatures and get a count on the ice cream for them and walked into a puddle of ice cream.
 So that’s how we discovered it was not good,” said Irlbeck.